CristinaToto/TravelAgency/README.md

 Role:

-GET "/get/{roleId}"- r
-eturns the role object for a specific role identified by the {roleId} parameter.
+GET "/get/{roleId}"- returns the role object for a specific role identified by the {roleId} parameter.